 - An episode of The New Adventures of Winnie the Pooh briefly featured popcorn as being popped on the cob.
 It ended up popping all over the place because Tigger put too much corn in the popper.

-- In the Classic Disney Short "Mickey's Trailer", Goofy is eating corn on the cob when he accidentally sticks his fork in an electrical socket, causing the corn to pop as he gets shocked.
+- In "Mickey's Trailer", Goofy is eating corn on the cob when he accidentally sticks his fork in an electrical socket, causing the corn to pop as he gets shocked.

-- In the U.S. Acres episode Cornfinger on Garfield and Friends, this is how Orson solves the mystery of who keeps taking the corn from the silo.
+- In the U.S. Acres episode "Cornfinger", this is how Orson solves the mystery of who keeps taking the corn from the silo.
 Roy was revealed to be the one stealing the corn by hiding it in his parka, so Orson outsmarts him by using an electric heater to pop all of the corn that Roy had been stealing.

 - This event mirrors the climax of Orson's usual Imagine Spot earlier in that same episode.
 Double-O Orson bears a spy watch that's actually a hefty explosive (a "highly radioactive thermonuclear exploding grelbin device" to be exact).
 He arms it, it gets accidentally tossed under P. Cornfinger's limousine (which the stolen corn is hidden inside), and you can guess what happens when the explosion heats the car up.

 - Similarly, in his Imagine Spot in "For Butter or Worse", Power Pig needs to stop a wave of melted butter (It Makes Sense in Context).
 He accomplishes this by heating up a cornfield with his heat vision until it all pops, allowing the newly made popcorn to catch the butter.
 (Orson's method of solving the out-of-Spot problem does involve popcorn but is unrelated to this trope.)